 Rough sand with a benchtop sander if available.
 We will do fine sanding by hand later in the project.

 Mark your holes for drilling.
+Make sure to center it properly.

 Drill pilot holes where the opener will mount to the wood.

 Glue the magnet into the board.
+Make sure your glue bonds well to both metal and wood.

 Get out your fine grit sandpaper and hand sand – and sand – and sand.
 When you are finished sanding – sand some more.